devtron-labs/devtron-documentation/k8s-dashboard/db-docs/apps/argocd-apps.md

 # View ArgoCD App Listing

-{% hint style="warning" %}
-### Who Can Perform This Action?
-Users need super-admin permission to view/enable/disable the ArgoCD listing.
-{% endhint %}

 ## Preface

 In Argo CD, a user manages one dashboard for one ArgoCD instance.
 Therefore, with multiple ArgoCD instances, the process becomes cumbersome for the user to manage several dashboards.

 With Devtron, you get an entire Argo CD app listing in one place.
 This listing includes:
-* Apps deployed using [GitOps](../../reference/glossary.md#gitops) on Devtron
-* Other Argo CD apps present in your cluster
+* Argo CD apps present in the cluster where Devtron is installed
+* Argo CD apps present in other clusters you added to Devtron

+---

+## View ArgoCD App Listing

+In the **Argo CD Apps** tab, select the cluster(s) from the dropdown to view the Argo CD apps available in the chosen cluster(s).

 ![Figure 1: ArgoCD App List](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/argocd/app-details-argo.gif)